 Retrograde menstruation theory

 Retrograde menstruation suggests that during menstruation some of the menstrual tissue backs up through the fallopian tubes, implants in the abdomen, and grows.
-Most women experience some menstrual tissue backup and it is unclear why, but in some women this tissue grows and the women develop endometriosis.
+Most people experience some menstrual tissue backup and it is unclear why, but in some people this tissue grows and endometriosis develops.

 Symptoms of endometriosis

 The most common symptom of endometriosis is pelvic pain.
-The pain often correlates to the menstrual cycle, however a woman with endometriosis may also experience pain at other times during her monthly cycle.
+The pain often correlates to the menstrual cycle, however a patients with endometriosis may also experience pain at other times during their monthly cycle.

 Pain may be felt: